 The astonishing, indeed reassuring thing about EMDR is that, in our general experience, once a target memory is sorted and cleared, it’s sorted, and the distress coded into that experience at the time it actually happened ceases, permanently, to burn in the present.

 For all the drama that can happen in Phase Four, the often rather undramatic new sense of safety and wellbeing almost always generalises out, as we put it, into the myriad similar trauma-generating experiences and encodings of our earlier years.

-While obviously we can’t change what actually happened in the past, we do change, often fundamentally, how a client’s story continues to fire in the present – which after all is the only reality, given that the past is merely a set of memories and assumptions about life encoded in neurological networks triggered and activated in the now.
+While obviously we can’t change what actually happened in the past, we do change, often fundamentally, how a client’s story continues to fire in the present – which after all is the only reality, given that the past is merely a set of memories and survival-informed assumptions about life encoded in neurological networks triggered and activated in the now.

 So, what’s different about attachment-informed EMDR therapy as opposed to the Standard EMDR protocol?

 For clients and therapists new to EMDR, and indeed for those more familiar with how this therapy can work, it’s not hard to feel confused to the point of overwhelm about what protocol to use with what client presentation.